Klortho/dtd-diagram/README.md

 gulp
 ```

+Check that it worked, by bringing up the project folder in a web browser.

 To generate JSON versions of DTDs, you'll need to set your PATH
 to include the vendor/dtd-analyzer directory, and then,
 for example, for the test DTD:

 ```
-cd examples
-dtdanalyzer --roots doc --xslt ../daz2json.xsl test2.dtd > test2.json
+dtdanalyzer --roots doc --xslt daz2json.xsl test/test2.dtd > test2.json
 ```

-To work with one of the JATS DTDs, you could do this (from the main
+To work with one of the JATS DTDs, you could do this:
-project directory):

 ```
 dtdanalyzer --roots article --xslt daz2json.xsl \